 - Mediation/Facilitation – If you don’t think you are being listened to, you can get an independent organization to help.
 Special Education Mediation Services (SEMS) has free services to help work out your differences.
 SEMS can provide a neutral facilitator to run a meeting (this is called facilitation) and also offers mediation to resolve disputes related to special education and early intervention services.
 Also available is our free On Demand webinar on Special Education Mediation in Michigan.
 Great resources also available from: The National Center on Dispute Resolution in Special Education.

 - Formal Complaint – If you think your rights have been violated or that the law is not being followed, you have the right to file a State Complaint with the Michigan Department of Education (MDE).
 Parents worry about filing a complaint.
-There are organizations that can help you through the process, including Michigan Alliance for Families at 1-800-552-4821 (or our contact form), Michigan Protection and Advocacy Services (MPAS) at 1-800-288-5923, or your ISD’s Compliance Officer.
+There are organizations that can help you through the process, including Michigan Alliance for Families at 1-800-552-4821 (or use our contact form), Michigan Protection & Advocacy Service (MPAS), or your ISD’s Compliance Officer.

 The state complaint process can address noncompliance with MARSE and IDEA.
 Complaints about access, harassment, denial of FAPE, and civil rights violations are addressed by the federal Office of Civil Rights, under the protections offered by Section 504.
 Michigan School Code also specifies Parental Rights.

 - Request State Complaint Investigation MDE form